 The VOC supplied exotic plants to the royal court and other wealthy Dutch patrons.
 In 1673, William sent a letter to the VOC director requesting new plant species.
 The nasturtium, an exotic flower mentioned by Mary’s doctor, Walter Harris, is one species that flourished in the royal gardens at Het Loo.
 The nasturtium and many other floral species cultivated at Het Loo required a high level of botanical expertise that very few gardeners could provide.

 William also shared Mary’s passion for gardening.
 However, his interests were largely motivated by politics, as the elaborate, grandiose gardens of the royal palaces enhanced his political status.
 Both William and Mary took great care in the redesign of their palaces to accommodate their interest in gardening.
-Together, they ordered and supervised the complete remodeling of the gardens of many of their residences, such as Huis Honselaarsdijk in The Hague, the palace Het Loo in Apeldoorn and Hampton Court Palace in London.
+Together, they ordered and supervised the complete remodeling of the gardens of many of their residences, such as Huis Honselaarsdijk, Palace Het Loo in Apeldoorn and Hampton Court Palace in Greater London.
 There, many facilities were built in order to facilitate the cultivation of the most precious and rarest species.
 The garden at Het Loo was equipped with plate bandes, a typical Dutch invention to showcase exotic flowers.
 Titchmarsh describes the term as “narrow borders with indented shapes edged with box, especially designed to act as theatrical sets in which to show off rare flowers”.

 The Display of Flowers